The three parts of most Critical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 Ladder of Difficulty

-Our Logical Reasoning course is organized by the major Logical Reasoning question types.
-We’ve broken them down into five major question categories:
+Our Critical Reasoning course is organized by the major question types.
+We’ve broken them down into four major question categories:

 - Matching Arguments